 * * *

 We hope you have found this list useful.
 If you think something deserves to be on here, get in touch at @coinmetrics.
-We can’t guarantee we’ll put it on there – this list is mainly for resources which we use and have actively benefited from.
+We can’t guarantee we’ll put it on there – this list is mainly for resources which we actually use.
 This list is actively curated.